ellishg/MF_BaMLOGO/README.md

 # MF_BaMLOGO
+ellishoag.me/MF_Hybrid.pdf
-A mulit-fidelity global optimizer that combines bayesian optimization with LOGO
+A multi-fidelity global optimizer that combines bayesian optimization with LOGO

 To install: